-We have audited the accompanying financial statements of The IRONMAN Foundation, Inc. (the "Foundation"), which comprise the statements of financial position as of December 31, 2014 and the related statements of activities and changes in net assets, cash flows, and functional expenses for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of The IRONMAN Foundation, Inc. (a nonprofit organization), which comprise the statements of financial position as of December 31, 2015 and 2014, and the related statements of activities and changes in net assets, cash flows, and functional expenses for the years then ended, and the related notes to the financial statements.